hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step11-events.md

 # Test

 With this new code, the `describe` command will present the list of Kubernetes events on related to the resource.
+Test the new functionality.

+`make install`{{execute}}

+`Terminate the running controller.`{{execute interrupt T2}}

+Start the new controller your just modified.

+`make run`{{execute T2}}

 `kubectl describe at at-sample`{{execute}}

+Now, these events are there.
+Also, the controller have successfully created two of the NGINX Pods that you asked it to create and manage earlier in step 7.

+`kubectl get pods`{{execute}}

+With this you have completed your first Kubebuilder based controller.